 The terms and conditions on which future funding or financing may be made available may not be acceptable or funding or financing may not be available at all.
 Banks and capital markets globally have experienced a significant disruption since August 2008 that has been characterised by severe reductions in liquidity, greater volatility, general widening of spreads and, in some cases, lack of price transparency in money and capital markets interest rates.
 As a result, many lenders have reduced or ceased providing funding to borrowers, particularly in the emerging markets, and there has been a general increase in the cost of borrowing for private-sector borrowers.
 The continuation or worsening of this market disruption may adversely impact the Group's ability to borrow in the banking or capital markets and may further increase the cost of such borrowing from the levels seen either in 2007 or currently.
+In addition, the European Bank for Reconstruction and Development (the "ERBD") may take debarment action (i.e., a declaration that the Issuer is ineligible, either indefinitely or for a stated period of time, to become a counterparty in any new EBRD project) as a result of its ongoing investigation detailed in "Investigations concerning Elena Kotova and the EBRD" in the section entitled "Vostok Energy Public Limited Company".
+This could extend to any new finance projects with the Asian Development Bank, the Inter American Development Bank or the World Bank group including the IFC, each of which is an international organisation with which the EBRD has entered into a mutual enforcement agreement (a "Mutual Enforcement Institution").
+In addition, although the Issuer believes that this is unlikely, the EBRD could accelerate the convertible loan agreement that the Issuer entered into with the EBRD on 18 September 2009 (the "Convertible Loan Agreement"), which could result in cross default under the Bonds.
+Since the Issuer's plans for future funding do not include any element of financing by the EBRD or any of the other Mutual Enforcement Institutions, the Issuer believes that Debarment by the EBRD would not have a material adverse effect on its operations or financial condition.
+However, the cost of financing that the Issuer might obtain from commercial lenders could be higher as compared to financing provided by governmental or multilateral agencies.

 Moreover, if additional funds are raised in the longer term by incurring debt without repayment of existing debt, the Group will become more leveraged and may be subject to additional or more restrictive financial covenants and ratios.
 If additional funds are raised in the longer term by issuing new Ordinary Shares after an offering and sale to investors of Ordinary Shares in the Issuer and/or any one or more shareholders for subscription or sale for cash as set out in the Conditions (a "QIPO"), existing holders of Ordinary Shares may be diluted.
 Any inability by the Group in the longer term to procure sufficient funding to finance the continued growth of its business could adversely affect its ability to expand its business and meet its production targets, may result in the Group facing unexpected costs and delays in relation to the implementation of its project development plans and, if the reductions in financing levels are severe enough, could adversely affect the Group's ability to maintain its production levels, all of which could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.